fluid-player/fluid-player/README.md

   * `htmlOnPauseBlockHeight`: An integer. if `htmlOnPauseBlock` is set, then it sets the container height.
 Default: `null` .
   * `htmlOnPauseBlockWidth`: An integer. if `htmlOnPauseBlock` is set, then it sets the container width.
 Default: `null`.
   * `responsive`: If set to `true`, the player will stretch horizontally to 100% of its parent container width.
 Default: `false`.
   * `adList` (VAST only): Setup one or multiple VastTag.
 Available timeline positions: `preRoll`, `midRoll`, `postRoll`.
-For example play a pre-roll Ad at the beginning of the video and one other after 8 seconds:
+For example play a pre-roll Ad at the beginning of the video and a mid-roll Ad after 8 seconds:
     ```javascript
     // ...
     adList: [